pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 ## Resolving Power of Emulsion

-The technological limit of reduction of print is fixed by by the size of the grain on a photographic emulsion.[^n1] The dark portions of a photograph are made up of clots of small particles of metallic
+The technological limit of reduction of print is fixed by the size of the grain on a photographic emulsion.[^n1] The dark portions of a photograph are made up of clots of small particles of metallic